This guide will show you the best bike lock under 50. Enjoy.

 Your Lock Should Be

 Although it's important to note that the manufacturer has to submit a lock to Sold Secure to get a ranking, and they don't always do that.
-So there could be some locks out there worthy of a Gold or Silver rating that don't have one.
+So there could be some products out there worthy of a Gold or Silver rating that don't have one.

 Types Of Lock

-Individual circumstances are an important factor in your lock choice.
+Individual circumstances are an important factor in your choice.
 If it’s too heavy to carry, too big to fit on your bike, or too small to fit around your workplace lamp post, you’ll stop using it, and that’s when bikes get stolen.

 There are four types of well-established locks listed below.
 Each one has its advantages and disadvantages.
-It should be clear which lock is best for you after taking a look at them all.
+It should be clear which is best for you after taking a look at them all.

 (sometimes called a U-Lock)